nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 set 1 wait
 ```
 ### move tasks from inbox to be under a project via `proj-mode`
-Suggest first do `set` to mark the project in the Inbox
+Suggest do `set` to mark the top level projects (no indentation) from the Inbox first, prior to enter `proj-mode` for arrangement.
 ```
 proj-mode
 _________________________________________________